icarnaghan/carnaghan.com/content/posts/design-approaches-frameworks-and-resources/index.md

 **Axure**: This application requires little explanation for anyone who has been in the User Experience (UX) space over the last few years.
 Axure provides comprehensive functionality, template libraries and is a popular choice in the enterprise.
 A free educational license can be obtained from their website.

 **Balsamiq**: This prototyping tool has also become very popular and provides pre-defined templates with a lower learning curve than Axure.
 Balsamiq also provides a free educational license option as well as a trial version.

+**Figma**: Another standout option widely adopted by product teams and individual designers alike.
+Its browser-based interface makes collaboration easy, allowing multiple stakeholders to view and comment in real time.
+Figma is particularly handy for teams working remotely or asynchronously, and it offers robust prototyping features that go beyond simple wireframes.

+**Sketch**: A macOS-based tool, has long been a favorite in the design community.
+While it initially focused on UI design, it has evolved to support a range of wireframing and prototyping workflows.
+Its intuitive interface and extensive plugin ecosystem make it a powerful choice, especially for designers already embedded in the Apple ecosystem.